menpo/menpofit/docs/source/userguide/fitting.rst

   The ground truth shape associated to the image.
 This is *only* useful to compute the final fitting error.
 It is *not* used, of course, at any internal stage of the optimisation.
+**return_costs** (`bool`)
+  If ``True``, then the cost function values will be computed  during the fitting procedure.
+Then these cost values will be assigned to the returned `fitting_result`.
+Note that the costs computation increases the computational cost of the fitting.
+The additional computation cost depends on the fitting method.
+Thus, this option should only be used for research purposes.
+Finally, this argument does not apply to all deformable models.
 **kwargs** (`dict`)
   Additional keyword arguments that can be passed to specific models.